Blog Article / 08 April 2020

 The rules of social distancing apply – you need to keep a 6 feet/2-metre distance from one another (does not apply to families/people living in the same household).

-Open-air gatherings of up to 5 people are now allowed nationwide.
+Open-air gatherings of up to 150 people are allowed.
+(Note: the limit excludes vaccinated persons)

 What about masks?